SinisterRectus/Discordia/README.md

 - The development and deployment of Discordia relies on the Luvit framework and its package manager.
 Porting Discordia and its dependencies to classic Lua or LuaJIT may be possible, but this is not a current project goal.

 How can I contribute?
 - Pull requests are welcomed, but please check with the library author before starting a major implementation.
 Contributions to the Wiki are helpful, too.
-If you would like to make a monetary contribution, please contact the library author.

 Are there other Discord libraries?
 - Absolutely.
 Check the official [libraries](https://discordapp.com/developers/docs/topics/libraries) page of the Discord API documentation or the unofficial Discord API server linked above.